-What is Renal Amyloidosis?
+What Is Renal Amyloidosis?

-Signs of Renal Amyloidosis in Cats
+Symptoms of Renal Amyloidosis in Cats

-The symptoms of renal amyloidosis can cause a cat's skin to "tent" meaning if the skin is picked up around the neck and gently pulled away from the body it will form a "tent" instead of going right back to its normal position.
+Dehydration as a result of renal amyloidosis can cause a cat's skin to "tent," meaning if the skin is picked up around the neck and gently pulled away from the body, it will form a "tent" instead of falling back to its normal position.